Location(s) of Program: Forrest County Campus

 Possible Careers in this Program: Occupational Therapy Assistant; preparation for bridging to Registered Occupational Therapist

-What a student can expect from a career in this field: Growing demand growth of 40%for Occupational Therapy personnel nationwide over next 10 years is projected.
+What a student can expect from a career in this field: The US Labor Department estimates a growth from 2020-2030 to be 34%.
 Strong potential for satisfying employment with good income and benefits.
+For latest estimates, visit: https://www.bls.gov/ooh/healthcare/occupational-therapy-assistants-and-a...

 Mission of Program: Consistent with the mission of Pearl River Community College, the Occupational Therapy Assistant Program is committed to providing a quality technical training program.
 The program strives for development of competent, diverse, and ethically responsible entry level occupational therapy assistant practitioners which meet the evolving demands of local communities, the OT profession, and society.